keithalewis/sequence/README.md

 comes to traversing higher dimensional data structures.

 A canonical example of a sequence is a null terminated string.
-In this case `operator bool() const` returns the value of dereferencing the character pointer.
+In this case `operator bool() const` returns false when it reaches the null character.
 A more interesting example is a sequence of floating point numbers that terminates when the value is less than machine epsilon.

 For example, we can compute `exp(x) = sum_{n>=0} x^n/n!` by `sum(epsilon(power(x)/factorial()))`

+An interesting project would be how to make this more efficient.
+If `x = 1` this requires 18 term and is accurate to 4 times machine epsilon.
+Multiplying by 2^n for any n is very efficient.
+Since `exp(x) = exp(x/2^n)^(2^n)` the question is the tradeoff between speed and accuracy for different values of `n`.